scaljeri/di-xxl/README.md

        user.overview.profile
        profile
        user.profile

+### Roles
+Each entity can have a role and a `reject` and `accept` list of roles.....
+     const descriptor = {
+        name: 'service.user',
+        ...
+        role: 'service'
+        accept: ['service'],
+        reject: ['component']
+     }

+If you specify `accept` all injected entities need to have a role present in the list!

 ### @Decorators
 As of this writing you have to use a couple of babel plugins to get `@decorators` up and running,